blha303/gdq-scripts/README.md

   * On line 3, change the path to gdqauth.json.
 Make sure it's not web accessible!
   * On line 9, change the URL to the active vod thread

+* Update r/vodthread wiki pages gdqheader and gdqvariables to contain the correct links, thread ID and slug.
+I'd suggest using a test thread on r/vodthread for the first run.

 * Run `make`.
 It should create `schedule.json` containing all data for creation of the vod thread, `vods.md` containing the actual text of the vod thread, and then push `vods.md` to the given reddit post.
+* Run `make genjson` to create XgdqYYYYvods, then edit the second to last line to remove the comma (TODO: fix that lol)

 Thanks
 ------